 Heart disease can be due to many factors, including inflammation, excessive weight gain, and high blood pressure.

 A diet rich in fiber can help lower blood pressure, and chia seeds contain a good amount of both soluble and insoluble fiber.
 Soluble fiber plays an important role in lowering cholesterol which may increase your risk of high blood pressure and heart disease.
 One tablespoon of chia seeds contains 4 grams of fiber, or about 14 percent of your daily needs.
 Chia seeds are also packed with potassium, calcium, and magnesium—all essential minerals for maintaining healthy blood pressure levels.

 Some studies have shown chia seeds can reduce and regulate your blood pressure levels, making them helpful to reduce your risk for heart disease.

 7. It’s a Great Source Of Plant-Based Protein

 By weight, chia seeds contain 14% of protein, with just two tablespoons providing up to 5 grams of protein.

 Protein is the building block of bones, skin, muscles, cartilage, and blood.
 It’s essential for tissue growth and repair, enzymes, and hormone production.

 It also helps reduce appetite and cravings, making you lose weight and prevent unnecessary snacking that can contribute to weight gain.

-Chia seeds are a great source of protein, especially for vegans or anyone on a plant-based diet.
+Taking chia seeds water is a great way to increase protein intake, especially for vegans or anyone on a plant-based diet.
 Read More.

-Chia seeds can help increase the level of alpha-linoleic acids in your body, also known as ALA.
+Taking chia seeds water can help increase the level of alpha-linoleic acids in your body, also known as ALA.